Written by James Whitfield, CSCS, Exercise Physiologist & Performance Researcher

 | Cost per dose | $18-25 | $7-13 | $3-8 | $10-18 |

-Proper dosing and administration techniques significantly impact immune peptide efficacy and safety outcomes, with each compound requiring specific protocols optimized through clinical research and practical experience.
+Proper dosing and administration techniques significantly impact immune peptide efficacy and safety outcomes, with each compound requiring specific protocols improved through clinical research and practical experience.
 Understanding these nuances helps maximize therapeutic benefits while minimizing adverse effects.

 Standard TA1 protocols begin with 1.6mg subcutaneous injections twice weekly, typically administered on Monday and Thursday to maintain consistent plasma levels.
 Initial treatment phases last 4-6 weeks, with response assessment guiding continuation or dose modification decisions (Clinical Dosing Guidelines, Immunotherapy Today, 2021).